Custody of client money and assets

 FSCS protection for investments only applies to unit trusts and Open-Ended Investment Companies (OEICs) and does not extend to shares and related investments (e.g. Exchanged-Traded Funds).

-Please be aware that clients investing with Wealthtime Select via an Offshore Bond are unlikely to be eligible for FSCS protection (or a similar overseas schemes, where relevant) in the event that a fund manager or bank fails.
+Please be aware that clients investing with Wealthtime Classic via an Offshore Bond are unlikely to be eligible for FSCS protection (or a similar overseas schemes, where relevant) in the event that a fund manager or bank fails.

 FURTHER INFORMATION